Code-Institute-Submissions/first_milestoneproject_TheBand/README.md

 2. Tested the responsiveness of the site across serveral devices with varying screen dimensions and across different web browsers.

 ## Design
 Website layout was implemented with Bootstrap 4.0 and custom styled with CSS.
+The sites graphics were kept colorful to represent the clients - a colorful 60's rock band.
+However, the news articles were kept clean in order to read the length of text.

+## Deployment
+You can see the site live [here](https://coderguider.github.io/first_milestoneproject_TheBand/).

 ## Credits